 Skype vs Vonage – Cost of trying Skype was low, just download, install and use.
 Cost of trying Vonage was high since it required a complete replacement of existing telephone hardware.
 For a long time, Vonage failed to acknowledge Skype as a competitor since they belonged to different categories.

 Competition does not always stem from the same category (eg. Kodak was decimated by digital camera companies not analog).

 Apple launched iPod pretty late in the market (there were many mp3 players at that time) but won the market by providing a whole product where downloading-and-installing music from the internet was easy, other players only focused on the hardware ignoring the software part.

-XM Satellite Radio was far superior than radios but National Association of Broadcasters lobbied for rules which made XM Satellite radio expensive to operate (free radio spectrum for radios as well as no requirement for paying royalty to performers – both denied to Satellite radio).
+XM Satellite Radio was far superior to radios but National Association of Broadcasters lobbied for rules which made XM Satellite radio expensive to operate (free radio spectrum for radios as well as no requirement for paying a royalty to performers – both denied to Satellite radio).

 Segway could have succeeded but failed miserably due to laws banning its use on pedestrian walkways.

-The book mentions adoptability matrix which is useful for evaluating the product before building it.
+The book mentions the adoptability matrix which is useful for evaluating the product before building it.